mercadopago/devsite-docs/guides/mp-point/integration-api/go-to-production-requirements.en.md

-# Requirements for going to production
+# Requirements to go to production

 Once the integration and testing process is complete, the environment will be ready to go to production.
 In this documentation, we will detail the necessary requirements to make this transition effectively and securely, ensuring that your integration is ready to receive real payments.